Frequently Asked Questions

 I can't seem to find your address or phone number.
 How do I get in touch with you?

 Before you call to simply inquire as to price & location, bear in mind ... learning an instrument is an involved process that grows most effectively out of a good relationship with a skilled teacher.
 Identifying the right teacher for you is very important.
-It will be significantly to your best interests to come in for a free lesson before making a decision one way or the other as to whether I and my program are right for you (or your child).
+It will be significantly to your best interests to come in for a free introductory lesson before making a decision as to whether I and my program are right for you (or your child).
 With that in view, you can find the phone number and address here.

 How much will I need to invest to take advantage of your program?

 The customary introductory consultation is free.
 The tuition rates are available on the Programs page.
 After I know more about your goals I can provide you with a more accurate assessment of what we need to do to meet them.
 This is why I offer the free introductory consultation.
 Contact me here for scheduling.